eglerean/2020-05-25-online/left_column.md

 approve people as we get space.
 Check back for updates.

 Helpers may still register <a href="https://indico.neic.no/event/141/registrations/66/">here</a>.

+### Live streaming

+We will try to live stream the course so that others, who did not have time to register, will be able to follow along.
+You will not have the full experience, and there will be breaks while people go to the breakout rooms and do exercises, but you should get some of the experience.
+We also recommend you join the livestream as teams with a helper - this will help you learn more.
+Check back for more information, including set-up instructions.

 ### Course goals and format